mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 ## 2023-07-11

-- Started writing email for the potential solution for simplifying Installation
+- Started writing email for the potential solution for simplifying Installation.
+Couln't complete before the meeting
+- Attend Installation IV meeting
+- Sync call with Rajat to discuss Internationalization implementation in Django templates.